G3310-dev/Nemos/README.md

 # Nemos

-A app to help people solve the injustice that they face through virall-ness of social media and the help of experts. .
+A app to help people solve the injustice that they face through virall-ness.

 ## What's Nemos?